VISIT OUR ART STORE ▶

 Paint fine lines for antennas

-My goal is to capture the idea of a unique, transparent butterfly, like seeing one in bright sunlight.
-It's delicate, intricate, and beautiful.
+The intention is to convey the feeling of a unique, transparent butterfly illuminated by bright sunlight—delicate, intricate, and quietly beautiful.

 Step 12: Add Optional Elements